BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 8. Download link

 If the data is available for download, the download link should be easy to find and access on the dataset details page.
-Ideally it should always stay visible on the screen as the users are exploring the dataset details page.
-If the dataset is not available for download, it should be indicated why or when it would become available.
+Ideally, it should always stay visible on the screen as the users are exploring the dataset details page.
+If the dataset is not available for download, it should indicate why or when it would become available.

-If there are multiple ways to access data (e.g. API access), instructions should be provided on how to do that.
+If there are multiple ways to access data, e.g. API access, instructions should be provided on how to do that.

 <div class="image-container">